 In 2004, Vaucher, acquired Quadrance & Habillage, a dial manufacturer based in La Chaux-de-Fonds, which ultimately gave them the company 100% vertical integration.
 Since then, in addition to the movements and watch components that Vaucher produces Parmigiani Fleurier, they also make parts for Richard Mille and numerous other high-end watch companies that do not publicly disclose the relationship.

 By 2009, Vaucher had built out a facility in Fleurier that now turns out tens of thousands of movements per year.
 The desire by Vaucher to fully utilize the production capacity, and increase their return on this massive investment, led to the creation of Vaucher Private Label in 2013.
 It is essentially a way for small watch brands to buy customized movements, and entire watches, in quantities as low as 25 pieces.

-And so, for the past three years, albeit somewhat under the radar, Vaucher has been offering small clients the ability create manufacture quality timepieces, backed by a large manufacture, with minimal investment.
+And so, for the past three years, albeit somewhat under the radar, Vaucher has been offering small clients the ability create and manufacture quality timepieces, backed by a large manufacturer, with minimal investment.

 Amazingly, the cost of a base (caliber 3000) movement starts at approximately $1000, which is insane when you consider the quality and origin of these movements.